Skating in St. John's

 - Quidi Vidi Lake (North side of Lake off The Boulevard)

-The City of St. John’s strongly recommends that all users wear the gear, always use protective equipment.
+The City of St. John’s strongly recommends that all users wear protective equipment.
 The number of skating injuries can be lowered by following skateboarding safety tips.

 - Get a certified helmet that fits snugly, and is done up tightly under the chin.